mindspore-ai/docs/docs/programming_guide/source_en/dataset_loading.md

 ### COCO Dataset

 There are multiple versions of the COCO dataset.
-Here, the verification dataset of COCO2017 is taken as an example.Download COCO2017 [verification dataset](http://images.cocodataset.org/zips/val2017.zip), [detection task annotation](http://images.cocodataset.org/annotations/annotations_trainval2017.zip) and [panorama segmentation task annotation](http://images.cocodataset.org/annotations/panoptic_annotations_trainval2017.zip) and unzip them, take only the part of the verification dataset and store it in the following directory structure:
+Here, the validation dataset of COCO2017 is taken as an example.
+Download COCO2017 [validation dataset](http://images.cocodataset.org/zips/val2017.zip), [detection task annotation](http://images.cocodataset.org/annotations/annotations_trainval2017.zip) and [panoptic task annotation](http://images.cocodataset.org/annotations/panoptic_annotations_trainval2017.zip) and decompress them, take only the part of the validation dataset and store it as the following directory structure:

 ```text
 └─ COCO